-In the Focus Areas Improvements Maps "Improved Streetscape" areas and "Priority Building Frontage" areas, the city should facilitate parking solutions that will reduce curb cuts and eliminate the need for parking between buildings and the primary street.
-This may include declining to vacate unimproved alleys and instead investing in alley improvements to support rear accessed parking.
-It also may include allocating right of way for metered on-street parking.
+In areas identified as Improved Streetscape and/or Priority Street Frontage, the City should facilitate parking solutions that will reduce curb cuts and eliminate the need for parking between buildings and the primary street.
+This may include declining to vacate unimproved alleys and instead investing in alley improvements to support rear-accessed parking, encouraging cooperative or joint parking agreements in areas that have nearby off-site parking availability, and allocating right of way for metered on-street parking.

-Focus Areas Recommendation #3: Prioritize and coordinate infrastructure investments, housing programs, and development regulations to leverage VIA's planned Advanced Rapid Transit service.
+Focus Areas Recommendation #3: Prioritize and coordinate infrastructure investments, housing programs, and development regulations to leverage VIA's planned Advanced Rapid Transit and Primo services.

-Prioritize the completion and enhancement of sidewalk networks near VIA's Advanced Rapid Transit and Primo services.
+Prioritize the completion and enhancement of sidewalk networks near VIA's Advanced Rapid Transit and Prímo services.

-Prioritize affordable housing subsidies in the vicinity of VIA's Advanced Rapid Transit and Primo services.
+Prioritize affordable housing subsidies in the vicinity of VIA's Advanced Rapid Transit and Prímo services.

-City-initiated rezoning should include the areas around VIA's Advanced Rapid Transit and Primo service as priority locations to align the zoning map with the goal of supporting transit-oriented communities.
-Zoning decisions in surrounding areas should support a larger resident population that would benefit from the transit service.
+City-initiated rezoning should include the areas around VIA's Advanced Rapid Transit and Prímo services as priority locations to align the zoning map to support transit-oriented communities.

+Support rezoning requests that allow for and encourage a residential population large enough to be transit-supportive and that would benefit from the transit service.